leighton-digital/eventnet/README.md

 );
 ```

 - prefix: usually your stackname, used to namespace the event net resources.
-Usually your stackName.
+Usually, your stackName.
 - eventBusName: name of an existing EventBridge bus you want to subscribe too
 - includeOutput: prints out the WebSocket URL for easy access for the WebClient